Motti789/car_api/README.md

 Then execute "rails s" to start up the local server on localhost:3000.

-Next, **make sure to navigate to the frontend directory**.
-You can type npm install to install all package dependencies.

 Once all the dependencies are installed, open the index.html file either from the terminal with open index.html or from your Finder or Explorer.

 License: